 Customer specific discounts - Discounts only for specific customers.
 You can filter them by email.
 This kind of discount is more personalized and is useful for small stores.

-So, you are now familiar with the types of discounts.
+So, you are now familiar with the type of discounts.
 Now, let’s learn how to create the different types of rules using WooCommerce Discount Rules.

 How To Create Discounts In WooCommerce